mfinkle/geckobrowser/README.md

 Prerequistes
 ------------

-1. Download an unzip the GeckoView assets and libraries from here http://people.mozilla.org/~mfinkle/geckoview/
+1. Download and unzip the GeckoView assets and libraries from [here](http://people.mozilla.org/~mfinkle/geckoview/)
-2. Open Eclipse and import the geckoview_library project by doing File > Import
+2. Open Eclipse
+3. Import the geckoview_library project into the workspace using File > Import
-3. Set the imported geckoview_library project as a dependency in your application by adding it in the Android section of your project's properties.
+4. Import the geckobrowser application into the workspace using File > Import
-4. Copy the assets to your project's "assets" folder
+5. Copy the assets to the geckobrowser "assets" folder